yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/azure.md

 - Select **Use AZU's NTP server** to enable cluster nodes to connect to the Azure internal time servers.
 For more information, consult the Microsoft Azure documentation such as [Time sync for Linux VMs in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/time-sync).
 - Select **Specify Custom NTP Server(s)** to provide your own NTP servers and allow the cluster nodes to connect to those NTP servers.
-- Select **Assume NTP server configured in machine image** to prevent YugabyteDB Anywhere from performing any NTP configuration on the cluster nodes.
+- Select **Assume NTP server configured in machine image** to prevent YBA from performing any NTP configuration on the cluster nodes.
 For data consistency, you will be responsible for manually configuring NTP.

     {{< warning title="Important" >}}